Social Security Act: Background and history

-In 1934, Roosevelt charged the Committee on Economic Security, chaired by Secretary of Labor Frances Perkins, with developing an old-age pension program, an unemployment insurance system, and a national health care program.
-The proposal for a national health care system was dropped, but the committee developed an unemployment insurance program that would be largely administered by the states.
-The committee also developed an old-age plan; at Roosevelt's insistence, it would be funded by individual contributions from workers.
+In 1934, Roosevelt charged the Committee on Economic Security, chaired by Secretary of Labor Frances Perkins, with developing an old-age pension program, an unemployment insurance system, and a national health insurance program.
+The national health insurance proposal was later dropped in the face of lobbying by the American Medical Association.
+The committee developed an unemployment insurance program that would be largely administered by the states as well as an old-age plan; at Roosevelt's insistence, it would be funded by individual contributions from workers.

 In January 1935, Roosevelt proposed the Social Security Act, which he presented as a more practical alternative to the Townsend Plan.
 After a series of congressional hearings, the Social Security Act became law in August 1935.
 During the congressional debate over Social Security, the program was expanded to provide payments to widows and dependents of Social Security recipients.
 Job categories that were not covered by the act included workers in agricultural labor, domestic service, government employees, and many teachers, nurses, hospital employees, librarians, and social workers.
 As a result, 65 percent of the African American workforce was excluded from the initial Social Security program (as well as 27 percent of white workers).
 Many of these workers were covered only later on, when Social Security was expanded in 1950 and then in 1954.The program was funded through a newly established payroll tax, which later became known as the Federal Insurance Contributions Act tax.
 Social Security taxes would be collected from employers by the states, with employers and employees contributing equally to the tax.
 Because the Social Security tax was regressive, and Social Security benefits were based on how much each individual had paid into the system, the program would not contribute to income redistribution in the way that some reformers, including Perkins, had hoped.
 In addition to creating the program, the Social Security Act also established a state-administered unemployment insurance system and the Aid to Dependent Children, which provided aid to families headed by single mothers.
 Roosevelt believed that social security should cover everyone, stating that “I see no reason why every child, from the day he is born, shouldn’t be a member of the social security system.
 When he begins to grow up, he should know he will have old-age benefits direct from the insurance system to which he will belong all his life.
 If he is out of work, he gets a benefit.
 If he is sick or crippled, he gets a benefit….I don’t see why not.
 Cradle to the grave-from the cradle to the grave they ought to be in a social insurance system.”
 Compared with the social security systems in Western Europe, the Social Security Act of 1935 was rather conservative.
 However, it was the first time that the federal government took responsibility for the economic security of the aged, the temporarily unemployed, dependent children, and the handicapped.